The Shocking Truth About Commercial Dog Food

 • Animal fat

-But this same complex system which converts waste into animal feed has also evolved into a recycling nightmare.
-That’s because rendering plants are unavoidably processing toxic waste, too.
+However, this same system which converts waste into animal feed has also evolved into a recycling nightmare.
+That’s because many rendering plants are unavoidably processing toxic waste, too.

-The dead animals are frequently accompanied by a host of unwanted ingredients.
+You see, dead animals are frequently accompanied by a host of unwanted contaminants.
 Pesticides enter the rendering process via tainted livestock.

 Fish oil is commonly contaminated with mercury and other heavy metals.

-Dead pets are frequently thrown into the grinder with their flea collars still attached.
+Dead pets collected from shelters are frequently thrown into the grinder with their flea collars still attached.
 Insecticide-laced patches found on the skin of slaughtered cattle are also carelessly added to the mix.

 Antibiotics and other pharmaceuticals follow livestock directly into the soup.
-And drugs given to euthanize pets have been regularly found in the rendered product.
+And drugs given to euthanize animals have been regularly found in the rendered product.

-Even plastics end up getting into the process.
+Even plastics can sometimes end up in the process.

-Plastic cattle ID lags, pesticide patches and even the green waste disposal bags containing pets from veterinarians are tossed directly into the pit.
+Plastic cattle ID lags, pesticide patches and even the green waste disposal bags containing dead pets from veterinary clinics and shelters are tossed directly into the pit.

-As you can see, literally all of it (plastic, paper, cardboard, and whatever) goes right into the rendering machine.
+As difficult as it can be to imagine, literally all of it — plastic, paper, cardboard — goes right into the rendering machine.

-By now, you must be starting to figure it all out.
-Much of what goes into dog food is simply what’s left over after the processing of human food.
-It’s what’s commonly classified as “unfit for human consumption”.
+As shocking as it is to believe, much of what goes into some dog food is simply what’s left over after the processing of human food — what’s commonly classified as “unfit for human consumption”.

-Here’s a short list of some of the unsavory raw materials I’ve already mentioned… plus a few others.
-All of the following ingredients are appalling… yet each can be lawfully used to make dog food:
+Here’s a short list of some of the unsavory raw materials already mentioned — plus a few others.
+And although each of the following ingredients are appalling, each can be lawfully used to make dog food:

 • Slaughterhouse waste (organs, heads, hooves, beaks, feet)